 Google Classroom announcements

 Teachers can make announcements that go out to the entire class.
 These can appear on the home screen of the Google Classroom lander where the students will see it the next time they log in.
 A message can also be sent out as an email so that everyone will receive it at a certain time.
 Or it can be sent to individuals who it applies to specifically.

 An announcement can have more rich media added with attachments from the likes of YouTube and Google Drive.

 Any announcement can be set to either remain like a noticeboard statement, or it can be adjusted to allow for two-way communication from students.

 If you're in charge of teaching on any level and are set to make a decision about online teaching tools, then Google Classroom is definitely worth considering.
 While this isn't a LMS replacement, it is a really great tool for taking the teaching basics online.

 Classroom is super easy to learn, simple to use, and works across many devices – all for free.
 This means no costs for maintenance since there's no need for an IT management team to support this system.
-It also means you're going to be growing in line with Google's advancements and updates to the service.
+It also automatically keeps you updated with Google's advancements and changes to the service.

 Learn everything you need to know by reading our Google Classroom review.